 There are tons of bed bug sprays and insecticides on the market.
 Much like DIY solutions, they usually aren’t very effective unless you know the exact location of the bed bugs and their hiding places.
 Bed bugs have also built up a resistance over the years to several pesticides, so depending on what you use, it can be ineffective.
 Because bed bugs typically hide in places that can’t be infiltrated by things like spray or foggers, it can be very difficult for these products to work.
 You also need to take additional precautions with these chemicals, as they can be harmful to your family and pets if used improperly.

 Can you get rid of bed bugs permanently?

 You can get rid of bed bugs, but there is always a chance another bed bug will find its way back into your home or business.
-If you find bed bugs are a recurring problem, you are either not solving the problem in the first place, or you continue to visit a place (or have guests that visit a place) where bed bugs are present.
-This is particularly common in multi-family housing such as apartments or condominiums.
-Bed bugs can easily be carried from unit to unit, and it can be a huge frustration.
+If you find bed bugs are a recurring problem, you are either not solving the problem in the first place, or you continue to visit a place where bed bugs are present.
+This is particularly common in multi-family housing such as apartments or condominiums where bed bugs can easily be carried from unit to unit.
 The best prevention is diligent inspections, and if you find you have bed bugs in a multi-family property, make sure to notify your property manager.
-If you have an issue, it is possible your neighbors do too, and then things can get out of hand very quickly.
+If you have an issue, it is possible your neighbors do too, and things can get out of hand very quickly.

 Can an exterminator get rid of bed bugs?

 Yes, an exterminator can get rid of bed bugs, and they are really your best bet.
-A pest control provider has training on bed bug biology and behavior, meaning they know where to look for bed bugs and how to eliminate them when they find them.
-By using a combination of techniques, they can eliminate bed bugs at all stages of development, something virtually impossible to achieve with DIY products.
+A pest control provider is trained on bed bug biology and behavior, meaning they know where to look for bed bugs and how to eliminate them at the source.
+By using a combination of techniques, they can eliminate bed bugs at all stages of development, which is something that’s virtually impossible to achieve with DIY products.

 What do exterminators use to get rid of bed bugs?